chaypaterson/libffwd-cancer-integrator/README.md

 `configure` will throw errors if the system dependencies are not met.

-Mac users may also need to pass flags for their installation of GSL and Eigen. e.g.
+Mac users will also need to pass flags for their installation of GSL. e.g.

-	../configure ...
+	../configure [...]
 CPPFLAGS="-I/opt/homebrew/include" LDLIBS="-L/opt/homebrew/lib"

+Without a tarball:

 Alternatively, a hand-writted Makefile is provided as Makefile.old.
-This is the original but is not machine agnostic, and only targetted 3 machines: my workstation, my MacBook, and the [CSF](https://ri.itservices.manchester.ac.uk/csf3/).
+This is the original but is not machine agnostic, and only targetted 4 machines: my workstation, my development box at the WMIC, my MacBook, and the [CSF](https://ri.itservices.manchester.ac.uk/csf3/).

 Requirements:
 -------------